cavcrosby/jenkins-packerbuilds/README.md

 chmod 755 prepare-seedjob
 ./prepare-seedjob
 ```
-From there, in your Jenkins instance, proceed to create a new seed job.
+From there, in your Jenkins instance, proceed to create a new seed job (note, this is just a normal jenkins job but its purpose to just to create/generate another job).
 The only job configuration needed for this new seed job is a new build step.
 When adding the new build step, click on the option _**Process Job DSLs**_.

 ![image](https://user-images.githubusercontent.com/31086993/105564206-2acdc680-5cef-11eb-9523-26f1f645cc0a.png)

 Then select the radio button named, "Use the provided DSL script", and paste in the entire contents of packerbuilds-job-dsl.groovy from the jenkins-packerbuilds repo.
-Finish by saving this configuration and running a build on the seed/phony job.
+Finish by saving this configuration and running a build on the seed job.
 This should generate the newly 'packerbuilds' job/project.

 ![image](https://user-images.githubusercontent.com/31086993/105564218-33be9800-5cef-11eb-9e6a-fadb8266e714.png)